Predicting Residential Property Prices

 Summary

 The complexity of the data lends itself for comprehensive machine learning.
-Missing values, skewness, multicollinearity and outliers are screened, diagnosed and resolved in readiness for sale price predictions on 500 samples from the dataset.
+Missing values, skewness, multicollinearity and outliers are screened, diagnosed and imputed in readiness for sale price predictions on 500 samples from the dataset.
 A series of regression models are built and compared to identify the most optimal simple, intermediate and complex algorithms that adequately predict sale price.

 Actual vs Predicted Sale Price by Regression Model